pht1207/parkers-portfolio/README.md

 # This is the code for my portfolio website

-It is a simple React project with three pages, accessed via React Router.
+It is a simple React project that showcases programming and IT projects that I have worked on.

-## Available Pages

-Home, Projects, About Me:

 ### `Page Accessible via https://portfolio.parkert.dev`